keithalewis/winsock/README.md

 A header only affordances for Windows sockets.

-Sockets and associated structures parameterized by _address family_ so the C++ type system ensures compatibility.
-Enumerations are defined in `enum class`es to ensure argument correctness and provide intellisence assistence.
+Sockets and associated structures are parameterized by their _address family_ so the C++ type system ensures compatibility.
+Enumerations are defined in `enum class`es to ensure argument correctness and provide intellisence assistance.

 ## `winsock::socket<AF>`